purinda/java-redis-hierarchical-structure-example/README.md

-# Java Redis Hierarchy Data Structure Example
+# Java+Redis Example

 ## Introduction

-This project demonstrates how to work with hierarchical data structures in Redis using Java.
+This project demonstrates how to work with structured data in Redis using Java.

 ## Demo